ponurakk/ciri/README.md

 # CIRI - Everything you need in one place
-A simple tool for combining other clis in one place
+A simple tool for combining other package managers in one place

 - **C**onfigure ciri
 - **I**nstall software